COSC-499-W2023/year-long-project-team-9/docs/weekly logs/team9-weekly-log.md

 ## Milestone Goal Recap

 ### Milestone Goal 1: Create designs in Figma
 - Started Figma design.
 The milestone requires completing a logo, and completing four pages: `Your Requests page`, `single request page`, `home page`, and `Create Request Page`.
-Thus far, we have the design of the logo figured out, and have made progress on the `home page`, `Your Request Page` and  `Create Request Page` completed.
+Thus far, we have the design of the logo figured out, and have made much progress on the `home page`, `Your Request Page` and  `Create Request Page`.

 ## Associated Board Tasks